 If you're unlucky enough to get razor burn, try swiping irritated skin with witch hazel, and the gallic acid in this natural antiseptic will reduce the inflammation and prevent the growth of bacteria [source].
 Witch hazel is a star ingredient in this razor burn spray that you can use as a pre-shave oil to soften hair or as an aftershave mist to reduce swelling and prevent bumps.

-8. Treat cuts and scrapes
+8. Treat Cuts and Scrapes

 Witch hazel helps wounds heal faster, cleanses cuts and scrapes, and fights infections [source].
 Use witch hazel to wash and disinfect minor skin injuries and help stop the bleeding.

-9. Heal bruises
+9. Heal Bruises

 If you need a bruise to heal quicker, the tannins in witch hazel can help reduce the pain and swelling as well as speed healing.
 Soak a cotton pad in witch hazel, and add a few drops of lavender essential oil.
 Then apply it directly to the bruise to constrict blood vessels, reduce inflammation, and promote healing.

-10. Skin refresher
+10. Refresh Parched Skin

 Make a face mist with witch hazel and aloe to tone and refresh skin whenever it feels hot, oily, or dirty.
 Combine in a spray bottle and add a few drops of essential oil (this guide can help you find the right essential oil).